datacharmer/dbdeployer/README.md

 ~/sandboxes/group_8_0_15_2/replicate_from ms_8_0_15_1
 ```

+## e.
+Cloning

+When both master and slave run version 8.0.17+, the script `replicate_from` allows an extra option `clone`.
+When this
+option is given, and both sandboxes meet the [cloning pre-requisites](https://dev.mysql.com/doc/refman/8.0/en/clone-plugin-remote.html),
+the script will try to clone the donor before starting replication.
+If successful, it will use the clone coordinates to
+initialize the slave.

 # Using dbdeployer in scripts

 dbdeployer has been designed to simplify automated operations.
 Using it in scripts is easy, as shown in the [cookbook examples](#Practical-examples).